 Indigenous People’s Resistance

 Nick Estes is a citizen of the Lower Brule Sioux Tribe.
-He is an Assistant Professor in the American Studies Department at the University of New Mexico.
-He is co-founder of The Red Nation, an indigenous resistance organization.
-His articles appear in The Intercept, Jacobin, Indian Country Today, the Funambulist Magazine, and High Country News.
+He is a professor in the Department of American Indian Studies at the University of Minnesota.
+He is co-founder of The Red Nation, an Indigenous resistance organization.
+His articles appear in The Intercept, Jacobin, Indian Country Today, and High Country News.
 He is the author of Our History Is the Future: Standing Rock versus the Dakota Access Pipeline, and The Long Tradition of Indigenous Resistance, and he co-edited Standing with Standing Rock: Voices from the #NoDAPL Movement.